 You usually need to confirm your income before we can balance your payments.
-If you have a partner, they’ll need to do this too.
+If you have a partner, or had one during the year, they’ll need to do this too.

-- telling us if you or your partner don’t need to lodge one and confirming your income online.
+You need to tell us if you and your partner don’t need to lodge a tax return.

 If you were single and got an income support payment